Nevada Criminal Statute of Limitations Laws

 Generally speaking, there's a time limit on when someone can be charged with a crime.
 There are multiple good reasons for this policy - for both the prosecutor and the defendant.
 State laws place limits on how much time prosecutors have to file criminal charges, called the criminal statute of limitations.
 Most states have different limits for different kinds of crimes.
 Nevada follows this same model.

 In Nevada, for most crimes, there's a three-year time limit for the filing of charges.
-However, for theft, robbery, arson, burglary, forgery and sexual assault there is a four year time limit.
-Murder, meanwhile, has no statute of limitations.
+However, for theft, robbery, arson, burglary, and forgery there is a four year time limit.
+Murder and several other serious charges, meanwhile, have no statute of limitations.

 Criminal Statutes of Limitation in Nevada